Sacramento Woman Sees Guatemalan Volcano Eruption First-Hand

 "He's just saying that anything that people can do to help, sending money or sending supplies, that we're doing everything we can here on our end to help our Guatemalan brothers and sisters.
 And so any support is welcome and that we're on the ground doing everything we can," Glass said as she sat next to her friend Joaquin Avich.

-They say there is a great need for medical and survival supplies and fuel.
+They say there is a great need for medical and survival supplies, as well as fuel.
 Glass has organized a GoFundMe campaign to raise money to help bring relief.

 Glass said people are coming together and doing amazing work, even as clouds of ash and threat of toxic rain loom in the air.